oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 ## Signing up for Testnet Tokens

 _This won't be necessary if you are in the genesis file or already have tokens through some other means.
-For most people this, will not be true._
+For most people, this will not be true._

 In order to participate on the Testnet you'll need to have tokens.
 You'll use these tokens to register your entity and stake on the network.
 To get tokens,